totalspectrum/spin2cpp/doc/basic.md

 ```
    dim shared x = 2
 ```
-creates a global variable with a value of 2.
+creates a global variable with an initial value of 2.

 A global variable is shared by all instances of the object that creates it.
 For example, if "foo.bas" contains
 ```